MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 </details>

 ### `appBar`
-The `appBar` key allows api designers to create a custom bar located on the left of the CAVE app.
+The `appBar` key allows API designers to create a custom bar located on the left of the CAVE app.
 This bar allows for navigation between the different views of the app (e.g. Map, Dashboards), as well as interaction with panes.
 The appBar is split into 2 sections, `upper` and `lower`.
 Using both sections is not required, but it is generally recommeneded that `lower` be used for navigation and `upper` for interactive panes and buttons.

 Panes are primarily used to place UI controls (toggles, text and number fields, sliders, etc.), as well as buttons to allow interaction with actionable data.
 Therefore, custom panes can be designed to enable users to tune up the parameters of a simulation, navigate through different case study scenarios, reset the state of a simulation, synchronize data or settings with other users, and so on.
 The CAVE app also includes 2 built in pane variants `filter`, which provides tools to filter data from different categories and at different levels of granularity, and `appSettings`, which gives users the ability to control the appearance and overall behavior of the CAVE app.

-The structure of a `appBar` group looks as follows:
+The structure of the `appBar` group looks as follows:
 ```py
 'appBar': {
     'data': {